Transformative AI and Compute - A holistic approach - Part 4 out of 4

 The achieved utilization depends on various factors, I briefly discuss communication, parallelism, and software.

-Also, we discuss some ideas around utilization in an upcoming piece on estimating compute (link to be added here by the end of 2021; ping me if not).
+Also, we discuss some ideas around utilization in an upcoming piece on estimating compute (here it is).

 I have discussed in B.1 Interconnect, and Section 1, that the interconnect is crucial to the operations of the logic.
 If the logic is not supplied with enough data, or the interconnect cannot write the results fast enough, the logic is bottlenecked by the interconnect.
 This behavior is not captured by peak FLOPs/s.

 An example is the specifications from NVIDIA’s V100 to A100.
 The A100 is the succeeding generation.
 This generation steps focused next to doubling the tensor performance, also on doubling the on-board bandwidth but also the off-board interconnect.
 Whereas, not focusing on the FP32 or FP64 performance, only increasing it marginally.

 AI hardware builds on parallelism on various layers.
 Parallelism in the chip architecture, but also up to having multiple computing systems where we distribute the workload.